-Currently enrolled in a US graduate program, post-doctoral fellowship, or an endocrine clinical fellowship, or junior faculty (within 3 years of completing a PhD or MD/PhD training program).
+Currently enrolled in a US graduate program, post-doctoral fellowship, an endocrine clinical fellowship, or junior faculty (within 3 years of completing a PhD or MD/PhD training program).

 Of an ethnic minority group underrepresented in the biomedical sciences (African American, Hispanic American, American Indian or Native American, Alaska Native, and Natives of the US Pacific Islands)